peteroupc/peteroupc.github.io/morealg.md

 >     2. Add 2 to _i_.
 > 4. Return &minus;_v_/(_m_+1).
 >
 > **Note:** The general martingale algorithm allows the sequence $(a_i)$ to sum to 1, but this appears to be possible only if the sequence's nonzero values have the form $(1, -z_0, z_0, -z_1, z_1, ..., -z_i, z_i, ...)$, where the $z_i$ are positive, are no greater than 1, and form a non-increasing sequence that is finite or converges to 0.
-Moreover, it appears that every power series with this sequence of coefficients is bounded above by $\lambda$.
+Moreover, it appears that every power series with this sequence of coefficients is less than or equal to $\lambda$.

 <a id=Certain_Piecewise_Linear_Functions></a>
 ### Certain Piecewise Linear Functions